MicrosoftDocs/well-architected/well-architected/saas-isv/data.md

 Treat data as the most valuable asset of your solution.
 As an independent software vendor (ISV), you're responsible for managing your customers' data.
 Your data design strategy and choice of data store can significantly affect your customers.

-This article provides considerations to help you keep the promise of data integrity and confidentiality to your customers while you deliver performance as defined by the business requirements.
+This article provides considerations to help you guarantee data integrity and confidentiality to your customers while you deliver performance as defined by the business requirements.

 ## Select a data store